KxSystems/mqtt/docs/reference.md

 returns a failure notice if connnection to host could not be established otherwise does not return output.

-!!! detail "The `opts` parameter lets you provide a username and password to brokers that require them.
-Further options will be added."
+> The `opts` parameter lets you provide a username and password to brokers that require them.
+Further options will be added.

 Within MQTT the Client Identifier identifies a client to the server.
 This must be unique to ensure connections are appropriately established.
 Within this interface the parameter `name` maps to `ClientID` and as such each defined `name` must be unique across all processes connecting to a broker.